 At another point, Darcy operates from the nurturing parent ego state.
 He exhibits care, love and affection for his younger sister.
 Finally, when he expresses to Elizabeth that he cannot imagine life without her, he operates from the child ego state.
 He expresses his need for love, care and support.
 He is uninhibited by the prejudices in his parental ego state and is willing to fight for her: the kind of man Elizabeth has always wanted.

 Darcy operates from the I am okay, you are not okay life position.
-He is convinced that no one can be as charming and enduring as he is.
-He is further convinced that he can decide whether others deserve his love and also what sort of a love he deserves.
+He deludes himself into believing that he is the most endearing and enduring person there is, and that he has the right to decide whether others deserve his love and the sort of love that he deserves.
 Further, he functions within the winner life script.
 When he has a goal, he does everything to achieve it.
 Even when Elizabeth rejects him, he is still willing to wait for her and does all that it would take to win her hand.
-This attitude reinforces his victories and they provide him a source of motivation even after being rejected.As the story goes on, Elizabeth and Darcy shift to a I-am-okay, you-are-okay life position.
+His successes support this mindset and give him something to work towards even in the face of failure.
+Elizabeth and Darcy adopt a “I’m okay, you’re okay” life philosophy as the narrative goes on.
 Here, they accept one another’s strengths and limitations and function with a get-on with mindset.

 The second game in the plot is when Collins, the cousin, proposes marriage and Elizabeth rejects him.
 At this point, Elizabeth’s mother tells her that if she refuses to marry Collins, she will stop talking to her and disown her.
 This makes the mother the con of the game.
 However, Elizabeth does not give into the game, and does not become a gimmick.
 Here, a switch occurs, where Elizabeth leaves the transaction.
 This leaves the mother in a state of confusion.
 When analyzed through the drama triangle, the mother is the perpetrator, while Elizabeth is the victim.
-The father is the rescuer as he helps Elizabeth to stay away from a marriage proposal that she was not interested in.
+He saves Elizabeth by assisting her in rejecting an unsolicited marriage proposal.

 In this article, I presented my analysis of how the characters in Jane Austen’s Pride and Prejudice interact with one another, and I identified which ego state or life position they operate from at different junctures in the story.
 My main theoretical framework was Transactional Analysis, which is vast, and I have barely skimmed the surface.
 For further resources regarding the theory, follow the links presented below.